Operational evaluation of data-driven forest fire forecasting models: Methodology

 \subsection{Architecture}

-In this work, we compare the performance of three variations of the vanilla CNN architecture and a ConvLSTM.
-The architecture and the model training are set up in the PyTorch Lightning framework \cite{pytorch_lightning}, and MLFlow is utilized for tracking model training and logging.
-The PyTorch \texttt{ReduceLROnPlateau} is used as the learning rate scheduler and the ADAM optimizer \cite{adam_optimizer}, which uses estimates of the first and second moments of the gradients to compute adaptive learning rates for each parameter.
-The network's output is the log of the normalized probabilities from \texttt{LogSoftmax} layer, corresponding to the sample's assignment to the ``fire'' and ``no-fire'' label.
-Furthermore, we have utilized the negative log-likelihood as the loss function.
+In this work, we compared the performance of three variations of the vanilla CNN architecture and a ConvLSTM.
+The architecture and the model training were set up in the PyTorch Lightning framework \parencite{pytorch_lightning}, and MLFlow was utilized for tracking model training and logging.
+We trained the model with Adam optimizer \parencite{adam_optimizer} and the PyTorch ReduceLROnPlateau learning-rate scheduler.
+The output layer of the model is a \texttt{LogSoftmax} that returns the log of the normalized probabilities corresponding to the sample's assignment to the ``fire'' and ``no-fire'' labels.
+We used the negative log-likelihood as the loss function.

-We first consider a vanilla CNN (henceforth called the \textit{Basic CNN}) composed of a convolution block consisting of a single 2D Convolution layer with a kernel size of 3 and hidden layer size 16, followed by 2D \texttt{BatchNorm}, a \texttt{ReLu}, and a \texttt{MaxPool2D} layer.
-The flattened output is passed to the classifier block with three fully connected layers, in which each layer is followed by a \texttt{BatchNorm}, \texttt{ReLU}, and \texttt{Dropout} layer.
-The total number of trainable parameters in the Basic CNN sums to 40.6K.
-The Basic CNN is an efficient image classifier (i.e., it classifies image patches) but lacks the depth to correlate more subtle surface features across multiple fire predictors.
-We will see later that this is important for improving the false positive rate.
-To compare the Basic CNN with deeper networks, we consider two variants of the CNN.
-We consider a second CNN with 3 convolution blocks and a single classifier block composed of three fully connected layers (henceforth referred to as \textit{Deeper CNN 1}), consisting of a total of 66.5K learnable parameters.
-The third CNN variation has 4 Convolution blocks and a single classifier (henceforth referred to as \textit{Deeper CNN 2}), with a total of 111K learnable parameters.
-The ConvLSTM architecture used in this work is taken from \cite{Kondylatos2022} and is utilized without additional modifications.
-The network consists of a single ConvLSTMCell (which includes an LSTM block), followed by a convolution block and a classifier block.
+We have considered a vanilla CNN (\textit{Basic CNN}) - kernel size 3, and 18 hidden layer size - shown in Figure \ref{fig:cnn-network}, with 40.6K total number of trainable parameters.
+The Basic CNN is an efficient image classifier but lacks the depth to capture subtle, higher-order correlations across spatial features.
+Two deeper variants of the Basic CNN had thus been considered for comparison: A CNN with 3 convolution blocks and a single classifier (\textit{Deeper CNN 1}), consisting of a total of 66.5K trainable parameters, and one with 4 Convolution blocks and a classifier (\textit{Deeper CNN 2}), with a total of 111K trainable parameters.
+In this work, we use the ConvLSTM architecture as used in \parencite{Kondylatos2022} (see Figure \ref{fig:convlstm-network} for a schematic diagram) without modifications.
+The ConvLSTM consisted of a single ConvLSTMCell (which includes an LSTM block), followed by a convolution block and a classifier block.
 The total number of learnable parameters is 371K.